PHOENIX -- The focus all season long, with Francisco Rodriguez, was the number of games the Mets closer finished.

 Now, with time to spare, K-Rod is finished as a Met.

-The New York Mets tonight announced that they have traded RHP pitcher Francisco Rodriguez and cash considerations to the Milwaukee Brewers for two players to be named later.
+The Mets announced late Tuesday night, after the conclusion of the All-Star Game, that they had traded Rodriguez and "cash considerations" to the Brewers for two players to be named later.

 In other words, this was a salary dump for the Mets, who will begin their second half Friday with a 46-45 record and trailing the Braves by 71/2 games in the chase for the National League wild card.

 "We thank Frankie for his contributions to the Mets and wish him well with the Brewers," Mets general manager Sandy Alderson said in a statement.
 "This trade allows us to develop and more fully utilize other members of our 2011 bullpen and offers some payroll relief, as well."